syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 //Opens an existing presentation. using (IPresentation pptxDoc = Presentation.Open("Sample.pptx")) {
-    //Find all the occurrences of given pattern of text in the PowerPoint presentation using Regex.
+    //Find all the occurrences of a given pattern of text in the PowerPoint presentation using Regex.
     ITextSelection[] textSelections = pptxDoc.FindAll(new Regex("{[A-Za-z]+}"));
     foreach (ITextSelection textSelection in textSelections)
     {